 Not sure if Laughlin and Bullhead City have the right vibe for your road trip from Las Vegas?
-A Fora Advisor can help you decide which places to visit, and which to skip.
+Connect with Fora.
+We'll help you decide which places to visit, and which to skip.

-8. Death Valley National Park: a poorly-named park, rich with wildlife
+8. Death Valley National Park, CA: a poorly-named park, rich with wildlife

-9. The West Rim of the Grand Canyon: one of the seven natural wonders of the world
+9. The West Rim of the Grand Canyon, AZ: one of the seven natural wonders of the world

-10. Zion National Park: camping, backpacking & stargazing
+10. Zion National Park, UT: camping, backpacking & stargazing

 Zion National Park is an enchanting place.
 One of the 10 best national parks in the US, Zion is roughly a three-hour road trip from Las Vegas.
 The distance is well worth it: Zion is very remote, making it one of the best places in the US for stargazing.

-11. Los Angeles: endless activities and a foodie’s dream
+11. Los Angeles, CA: endless activities and a foodie’s dream

 12. The Extraterrestrial Highway (but not Area 51): whacky, bizarre & fun